Diclofenac-Solofarm, 25 mg/ml 3 ml 5 pcs

 Overdose

-Symptoms: Vomiting, dizziness, headache, shortness of breath, confusion, in children – myoclonic convulsions, nausea, vomiting, abdominal pain, bleeding, liver and kidney function disorders, respiratory depression, coma.
+Symptoms: Vomiting, dizziness, headache, shortness of breath, clouding of consciousness, in children – myoclonic convulsions, nausea, vomiting, abdominal pain, bleeding, impaired liver and kidney function, respiratory depression, coma.

 Treatment: Symptomatic therapy, forced diuresis.
 Hemodialysis is ineffective.